NEW CATALOG ARRIVES MID DECEMBER! COUNTDOWN TO 2024 STARTS NOW

 PLACEMENT & CULTIVATION

-I can hardly imagine a garden without salvia, for the genus has so many irreplaceable floral gems–easy to grow, trouble-free, many quick to bloom, and growing lustily in gardens and containers.
-They offer a neverending parade of flowers ( at least until frost) and the entertainment of their attendant hummingbirds.
+I can hardly imagine a garden without salvia; the genus has many irreplaceable floral gems.
+They are easy to grow and trouble-free, many are quick to bloom, and they grow well in gardens or containers.
+They offer a never-ending parade of flowers—at least until frost—and the antics of visiting hummingbirds.
 Those pesky deer avoid it, perhaps stayed by the unpleasant aroma of the bruised leaves.
-Pinch back once plants reach 6" tall to encourage bushiness.
+Pinch back once plants reach 6" tall to encourage bushiness and place in a sunny location.
 Deadhead frequently or cut for bouquets.

 Final Spacing: